Yandex Cloud

 • <data_file_directory>: Local path to the directory with files for reading/writing data through an external table.

 • <connection_port>: Port the utility will use to operate.
-Default: 8080.
+The default value is 8080.

-• <log_file_path>: (Optional) Path to the file gpfdist will write its logs to.
+• <log_file_path>: Optional path to the file gpfdist will write its logs to.

 To distribute the network's workload, you can run several gpfdist instances on the same server by specifying different directories and connection ports, e.g.: